Pencil Shading Techniques for Drawing Realistic Flowers 5

 Pencil Shading Tips

 Here is how my final floral sketch turned out.
 I love the varied elements and the pencil easily captured the background and details.
-Now we can recreate this with watercolors or paints easily!
+Notice the range of light to dark shading, intricate details, and realistic highlights.
+With practice, pencil shading can bring any floral drawing to life beautifully.

 Pencil Shading Tips